-Vanessa Rehm’s awesome blog is one of our go-to destinations for family-friendly recipes as well as life advice and laughs!
-We were thrilled to chat to this fabulous mum-of-three about food, pregnancy and parenting.
+Vanessa Rehm’s awesome blog is one of our go-to destinations for family-friendly recipes, as well as life advice and general laughs!
+We were thrilled to chat to this fabulous mom-of-three about food, pregnancy and parenting.

 What are your favourite freezer-friendly recipes for busy or expecting parents?

-Funny you should ask, I have a sister in law due any day and my younger sister due in a month both with their first babies and I was just thinking last night about getting in the kitchen to make some food for their freezers.
+Funny you should ask, I have a sister-in-law due any day and my younger sister is due in a month, both with their first babies and I was just thinking last night about getting in the kitchen to make some food for their freezers.
 I remember how amazing it was to have these stockpiled in my own freezer when each of my babies arrived.
 My go-to meals for new arrivals and busy parents are:

-I put together this blog post when after having my third child.
-Having done this crazy amount of prep was so helpful when he arrived. http://vanessarehm.com/2014/05/frozen-meals-for-a-new-arrival/
+I put together this blog post after having my third child.
+Doing this crazy amount of prep was so helpful when he arrived.

-If it was Summer I would make a variation of this Thai Beef Salad or my favourite Soba Noodle Salad or in winter when you crave something a little heartier, I would make Teriyaki Salmon – quick, easy and absolutely delicious.
+If it was summer I would make a variation of this Thai Beef Salad, or my favourite Soba Noodle Salad.
+In winter when you crave something a little heartier, I would make Teriyaki Salmon – quick, easy and absolutely delicious.

 Pregnant women often find it hard to buy on-the-go lunches that are deemed ‘safe’ to eat.
-What are some easy and nutritious lunch recipes that expecting mums can make & bring to work?
+What are some easy and nutritious lunch recipes that expecting mums can make and take to work?

 Working and being pregnant is especially difficult when it comes to lunch.
-There are so many things you just can’t eat and not a lot of options you can enjoy when watching out for too-long-left out sushi rice, cold meats, bagged salad ingredients that could contain listeria and so the list goes on.
-I love meals that are filling with the benefit of fibre and flavour.
-Adding chickpeas and lentils to anything help to flesh it out means you avoid the empty carbs of bread options like sandwiches and wraps.
+There are so many things you just can’t eat, and not a lot of options you can enjoy.
+We're always watching out for too-long-left out sushi rice, cold meats, bagged salad ingredients that could contain listeria and so the list goes on.
+I love meals that are filling, with the benefit of fibre and flavour.
+Adding chickpeas and lentils to anything helps to flesh it out...meaning you avoid the empty carbs of bread options like sandwiches or wraps.
 I love Yotam Ottolenghi for his take on vegetarian meals that are completely satisfying.
 This is my favourite.
 I make a double batch and keep it in the fridge.
 Reheat and you’re good to go.

-Speaking of expecting mums, when you’ve got a baby on the way, it’s hard to know what you will and won’t need.
+Speaking of expecting moms, when you’ve got a baby on the way, it’s hard to know what you will and won’t need.
 What are your baby essentials?

-We also think it’s essential that new mums get a few pamper treats for themselves.
+We also think it’s essential that new moms get a few pamper treats for themselves.
 What are the best (non-baby) presents to gift new parents?